ophub/amlogic-s9xxx-openwrt/router_config/Documentation.md

 ### 7.1 Download from GitHub Actions

 Click the `Actions` button in the `repository navigation bar`.
 In the `All workflows` list, click the compiled firmware list.
-In the firmware list inside, select the firmware corresponding to the model of your `Amlogic S9xxx boxes`.
+In the firmware list inside, select the firmware corresponding to the model of your `Amlogic S9xxx STB`.
 The icons are as follows:

 <div style="width:100%;margin-top:40px;margin:5px;">
 <img src=https://user-images.githubusercontent.com/68696949/109418782-08714c00-7a05-11eb-9556-91575640a4bb.jpg width="300" />